MarkAustinGrow/Coral_server/coral_client.md

 ### Common Issues

 1. **Connection Refused**
-   - Ensure the server is running
+   - Ensure the server is running (`docker ps` on the Linode server should show the coral-server container)
-   - Check that the port (3001) is open in the firewall
+   - Check that ports 80, 443, and 3001 are open in the firewall (`sudo ufw status`)
-   - Verify the URL is correct
+   - Verify the URL is correct (https://coral.pushcollective.club)

 2. **Authentication Errors**
    - Ensure you're using the correct application ID and privacy key
    - Check that the session ID is valid
+   - For testing, use "default-app" for applicationId and "public" for privacyKey

 3. **Message Delivery Issues**
    - Verify that the thread ID is correct
    - Ensure all mentioned agents are participants in the thread
    - Check that the agent is properly registered

+4. **SSL/HTTPS Issues**
+   - Ensure your client is properly handling HTTPS connections
+   - If using a self-signed certificate, you may need to disable certificate verification in your client
+   - Check the Nginx configuration on the server (`cat /etc/nginx/sites-enabled/coral-server`)

+5. **Debugging Server Issues**
+   - Check the server logs: `docker logs coral_server-coral-server-1`
+   - Restart the server if needed: `docker compose down && docker compose up -d`

 ### Debugging Tips